LANDSCAPES

 Something`s Brewing

-24"x 48" Acrylic on Canvas - AVAILABLE
+24"x 48" Acrylic on Canvas - SOLD

 Something's Brewing was inspired by a stunning landscape near Longview, Alberta.
 I was attracted to the way the snow, like a fine lace, drapes itself over the rock-hard mountain surface - almost softening it like the rolling hills below.
 The sky always plays a part in the beauty of the land, I particularly like the presence of clouds forming above.
 They always add to the mood while enjoying those amazing Rocky Mountains.